nextleap-project/countermitm/source/new.rst

 - All steps after 2 (the sending of internal messages) could happen asynchronously and in the background.
-This might be useful because in e-mail the common provide practise of greylisting delays initial messages.
-Outcomes ("you are under attack" and "successful join") can be done in notifications.
+This might be useful because e-mail providers often delay initial messages ("greylisting") as mitigation against spam.
+  The eventual outcomes ("you are under attack" and "successful join") can be done in notifications towards Alice and Bob including a "verified join failed to complete" if messages do not arrive within a fixed time frame.

 - If one peer is "evil" it can already read all messages in the group and leak it to outsiders.
 We do not consider here